starlit-nox/reading-notes/301/Class08/classnotes_08.md

 "Hi, do you know your abc's?"
 ```

-The subscrib 'abc' won't be picked up because abc isn't exactly in orer.
-In the exaple, the substring is reading:
+The subscript 'abc' won't be picked up because abc isn't exactly in order.
+In the example, the substring is reading:

 ```
 ab c